Build schedules around how your week actually trades

 - Tighter labour control on quiet periods

-The tools that make pub weeks easier to run
+The tools that make weeks easier to run

 Keep Fridays and Saturdays profitable